jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-02.md

 "Eight years."

 "Yeah.
 Eight years."
-He was staring at her like she was a math problem that didn't make sense.
+He was staring at her like she was a ghost.
 "You look— You look different.
 Obviously.
 We were nine."

 "You look different too."

 This was excruciating.
 This was worse than being friendless.
-This was seeing someone who used to know you and realizing they didn't anymore, not really, and having to navigate that gap in a crowded high school hallway while people stared.
+This was seeing someone who used to know you and realizing they didn't anymore, not really, and having to navigate that gap in a crowded high school staircase while people stared.

 "Are you transferring here?"
 Ethan asked.
 "To St. Paul's?"

 "Yeah.
 My parents got jobs at U of M. We moved last weekend."

 "That's—wow.
 That's crazy."
-He seemed to remember they were blocking the stairs and stepped aside, gesturing for her to come up.
-"Sorry.
-Do you have a locker assignment yet?
-I can help you find it.
-This place is confusing at first."

-"I'm okay."

-"It's really no problem.
-I have—" He checked his phone.
-"Twenty minutes before calc.
-And we should—I mean, it would be good to catch up.
-If you want."

-The thing was, Sophia did want to catch up.
-She wanted to ask him a thousand questions: Did you make the NHL like everyone said you would?
-Do you still do math competitions?
-Do you remember teaching me crossovers?
-Do you remember me at all, or am I just some girl from elementary school who doesn't matter anymore?

-But she couldn't ask any of that.
-So instead she said, "Sure.
-My locker's 247."

-"West wing, perfect.
-I'm 198, so we're close."
-He started walking, and she fell into step beside him.
-"This is so weird.
-Good weird, but weird.
-Like, what are the odds?"

-"Four hundred thirty thousand to one," Sophia said automatically, then winced.
-"Sorry.
-That's— I'm not actually calculating odds.
-It's just something I do when I'm nervous."

-Ethan glanced at her, and for just a second, she saw something familiar in his expression.
-"You still do that?
-The math thing?"

-"What math thing?"

-"When we were kids, you'd always turn things into equations.
-Especially when you were anxious."
-He grinned.
-"One time you tried to calculate the exact trajectory needed to throw a dodgeball in gym class.
-You got hit in the face while you were doing the math."

-Sophia felt her face heat.
-"I don't remember that."

-"I do.
-You had to go to the nurse.
-I felt terrible because I was the one who threw it."

-"You threw it at me?"

-"Not on purpose!
-You were just standing there, not paying attention—" He broke off, laughing.
-"God, I'm making this worse.
-The point is, it's good to see you haven't changed completely."

-They reached her locker.
-Sophia spun the combination—12-34-18, easy to remember—and it opened on the first try.
-Small miracle.

-"So you're taking calc?"
-Ethan asked, leaning against the locker next to hers.
-"What else?"

-"Physics, chemistry, English, history.
-And badminton."

-"Badminton, nice.
-Maya Foster runs that program—she's great.
-Super competitive but in a good way."
-He paused.
-"Did you keep skating?"

-The question landed like a weight.

-"No," Sophia said quietly.
-"I quit after... after you moved."

-Something flickered across Ethan's face.
-Regret, maybe.
-Or guilt.
-"Why?"

-Because it wasn't fun without you.
-Because every time I went to the rink I remembered our last day together.
-Because I was nine and heartbroken and didn't have the emotional vocabulary to understand what I was feeling.

-"Just lost interest," she said instead.

-"That's too bad.
-You were getting really good."

-Before Sophia could respond, a voice called out: "Ethan!
+He seemed genuinely shocked, which meant he hadn't been stalking her Instagram.
+Which meant he probably hadn't thought about her at all in eight years.
+"I can't believe you're here."

+A girl's voice cut through the moment: "Ethan!
 There you are!"

-A girl appeared—tall, pretty, confident in that effortless way that made Sophia want to disappear.
-She had perfect dark hair and perfect makeup and a perfect smile that she aimed directly at Ethan.
+Sophia's stomach sank as Becca Martinez appeared—tall, beautiful, perfect dark hair and perfect makeup and a perfect smile aimed directly at Ethan.
+This had to be Becca.
+The girlfriend from Instagram.

 "Hey Becs."
-Ethan straightened up.
+Ethan straightened up slightly, his body language shifting.
 "What's up?"

 "Student council meeting in five minutes.
 You promised you'd be there for the fall events discussion, remember?"
-The girl turned to Sophia, and her smile didn't waver but it changed somehow.
+Becca turned to Sophia, and her smile didn't waver but it changed somehow.
 Became more polite, less warm.
 "Hi!
 I'm Becca Martinez.
 You're new, right?"

 "Sophia Chen.
 I just transferred."